 Trainees are required to record sessions either via audio or combination audio/video recordings.
 Supervisors will review audio and video recordings.
 Video recordings will be required at least twice per semester to observe clinical work with clients.

-# of spaces available for trainees: 2-4 students yearly
+Number of spaces available for trainees: 2-4 students yearly

 Length of training: Starts mid August and continues through the end of July of the following year.
 The supervisee’s experience at UAII begins with supervised orientation to the agency in mid August (about 3 full days before the school year starts) including topics mentioned above.
 MSW training corresponds more directly to the school calendar.